 - A project abstract or summary statement (not to exceed 200 words);

-- A description of the research element including how the proposed venture relates to the climate and energy theme and how advances realized by the research might contribute to possible solutions;
+- A description of the research element including how the proposed venture relates to the energy and environment theme and how advances realized by the research might contribute to possible solutions;

 - A description of teaching and mentoring elements that the faculty members will create, such as specific internships and/or opportunities for independent study and courses that will be developed or significantly modified;

-- A project budget.
-Project budgets may include but are not limited to expenses related to course development; intensive undergraduate mentoring; research materials and supplies; travel; and support of postdoctoral researchers, research assistants, and visiting collaborators.
+- A project budget and justification.
+Project budgets may include but are not limited to expenses related to course development; intensive undergraduate mentoring; research materials and supplies; travel; and support of graduate students, postdoctoral researchers, research assistants, and visiting collaborators.
+A maximum cumulative (for all PIs and/or senior personnel) of one-month summer salary per year is allowable.

 Questions about the call for proposals should be directed to email@example.com.

-The deadline for written proposals is March 15, 2013.
-A selection committee will review the proposals, and awards will be made by the end of April.
+The deadline for written proposals is March 1, 2014.
+A faculty committee with relevant expertise will review the proposals, and awards will be made by the end of April.